Taiwan Travel Act

-The law is considered a substantial upgrade to Taiwan–United States relations, making them official though still sub-diplomatic.
-As such, the law was harshly criticized by the government of the People's Republic of China in Beijing (which had formally protested the bill through ambassador Cui Tiankai, demanding it not pass) for violating the One-China principle, which holds Taiwan is an inalienable sovereign part of China.
+The law is considered a substantial upgrade to Taiwan–United States relations, removing previous restrictions on travels for the officials.
+As such, the law was harshly criticized by the government of the People's Republic of China (which had formally protested the bill through ambassador Cui Tiankai, demanding it not pass) for violating the one China principle, a position held by Beijing asserting that Taiwan is an inalienable sovereign part of China.